Ants in your house or business, not fun.

 They mostly eat insects or the honey dew from sap feeding insects.
 Worker Allegheny mound ants are known to protect aphids and other types of honey dew producing insects.
 In your yard these ants can cause damage to vegetation and trees close to their mound, within about a 40 foot radius.

 Allegheny Mound Ant Control

-If you notice an Allegheny Mound Ant nest on your property do not try and disturb it.
+If you notice an Allegheny Mound Ant nest on your property do not disturb it.
 They will come out quickly by the hundreds, possibly thousands, and have a painful bite.
-Depending on the proximity of the nest and if their are more than one mound we can develop a plan to get rid of them.
-Smaller nests can be baited successfully larger colonies may require a more drastic measure to successfully eliminate the colony.
+Depending on the proximity of the nest and if there are more than one mound we can develop a plan to get rid of them.
+Smaller nests can be baited successfully larger colonies may require a more extreme measure to successfully eliminate the colony.

 Ant Control.
 Professionally.